 Nevertheless, people taking the medication must also carry an adrenaline pen with them in case of emergencies.

 Patients will initially have to bear the costs for treatment.
 “EU approval does not mean that health insurance providers will cover the costs”, says Beyer.

 About the PALISADE Study

-The study, published in the prestigious New England Journal of Medicine, investigated whether very small amounts of peanut protein ingested regularly by children and teenagers with a peanut allergy would reduce their symptoms.
-The study is also known by its abbreviation, PALISADE, which stands for ‘Peanut Allergy Oral Immunotherapy Study of AR101 for Desensitization’.
+Approval of the drug in the US was primarily based on a study published in the prestigious New England Journal of Medicine.
+It investigated whether very small amounts of peanut protein ingested regularly by children and teenagers with a peanut allergy would reduce their symptoms.
+The study is also known by its abbreviation, PALISADE, which stands for “Peanut Allergy Oral Immunotherapy Study of AR101 for Desensitization”.
 AR101 is a medication based on peanut protein.
 It is taken orally and therefore swallowed.

 Three quarters of the 496 study participants aged between 4 and 17 years received the medication, while a quarter received a placebo.
-The dosage of the medication was increased every two weeks for the patients treated with AR10.
+For the patients treated with AR10, the dosage of the medication was increased every two weeks.
 At the end of the trial, all participants were given peanuts and monitored for allergy symptoms and their severity.

 At the end of the trial, 67 per cent of the children and teenagers who received the medication were able to tolerate a small amount of peanuts.
 The dose at which no allergy symptoms appeared was equivalent to about two peanut kernels.

 Only four per cent of the participants who received the placebo were able to tolerate two peanut kernels without symptoms.